 At a time of major economic contraction, investors’ appetite to continue funding fintech start-ups remains to be seen.

 Consumers ultimately have no clarity as to the cost of using alternative means of payment.
-This involves both pecuniary costs (for example, commissions) and non-pecuniary costs (for example, traceability of transactions, loss of anonymity and fraud).
+This involves both pecuniary costs (for example, commissions) and non-pecuniary costs (for example, The tracking of a product through its industrial or commercial life, by monitoring its location at all times. of transactions, loss of anonymity and fraud).
 Research is mostly mute on these topics.

 Innovations in digital retail payments have been mostly incremental while bank-based systems (such as contactless mobile payments, digital wallets or card-based e-commerce) will continue to dominate the trend towards digital transactions.
 In other words, it is unlikely that a shock like Covid-19 and lockdown will by itself originate a payment innovation.